- Common Name(s):

-Insects, Diseases, or Other Plant Problems: Oaks are susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
-Potential insect pests include scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, caterpillars and nut weevils.
-Notwithstanding the aforementioned, willow oak is generally considered to have good resistance to pests and to be a low-maintenance, long-lived tree.
+Insects, Diseases, or Other Plant Problems: Potential insect pests include cankerworms, scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, and nut weevils.
+Oaks are susceptible diseases such as chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots, and powdery mildew.
+This tree is highly susceptible to oak wilt.
+In general willow oak has good resistance to pests and to be a low-maintenance, long-lived tree.

 - 60-80 ft.